 However, this one isn’t simply a remake.
-As nearly everyone already knows by now, it’s almost the exact same film, right down to the songs, music score, title card, jokes, dialogue and iconic scenes (many of which are shot at identical angles or perspectives).
+As nearly everyone already knows by now, it’s almost the exact same film, right down to the songs, music score, title card, jokes, dialogue, and iconic scenes (many of which are shot at identical angles or perspectives).
 James Earl Jones even returns to voice Mufasa.
-The only significant difference is the animation…CGI and motion-capture that makes everything (mostly) look like live action.
+The only significant difference is the animation…CGI and motion capture makes everything (mostly) look like live action.

 A few new wrinkles are sprinkled-in here and there.
 How Rafiki learns Simba’s still alive is creatively amusing (like anything involving dung beetles) and the hyenas have a few more chuckleworthy scenes.
 But most of the added material is inconsequential.
 Other than that, this is the shiny penny version of The Lion King you grew up with.